 - Green Aesop: When NBC Universal decides to go green, you can expect this show to be at the forefront.
 It uses a green logo, green NBC logo, green graphics, and so on.

-- Idiosyncratic Series Naming: At one point before David Letterman came around, one could turn on NBC and watch Today, Tonight and Tomorrow.
+- Idiosyncratic Series Naming: At one point before David Letterman came around, one could turn on NBC and watch Today, Tonight, and Tomorrow.

 - Jerk with a Heart of Gold: Almost everyone not named Willard Scott or Al Roker.
 The former is sweet to a fault, and the latter is a similarly affable Large Ham.
 The rest of the team for the most part fits this trope to a T.

-- Laser-Guided Karma: The show was number in its time slot for over 20 years.
+- Laser-Guided Karma: The show was number one in its time slot for over 20 years.
 Then came the Summer of 2012, with the firing of Ann Curry and the way it was handled (and to a lesser extent Meredith leaving the show about a year previously).
 The show has since been losing ratings to The Rival ABC's Good Morning America.

 - Live But Delayed: To keep the crowd from not being TV-safe.
 One notable exception was August 2, 2000 when a woman in the crowds took off her shirt revealing her bare breasts and a radio station bumper sticker stuck to her belly.
 The producer didn't notice, nor did Matt Lauer and Ann Curry, but Katie Couric did see it on her monitor while at the Republican National Convention and was visibly shocked.
-Today referenced the incident about 10 years later with the offending scene censored (and erroneously stated to have happened in 2006).
+The show referenced the incident about 10 years later with the offending scene censored (and erroneously stated to have happened in 2006).

 - Long Runners: This show is the third longest-running program in the history of U.S. TV.
 It debuted on January 14, 1952 and is the first of its kind.